applicaster/developer.applicaster.com/book/analytics/iOS.md

 The iOS Analytics plugin for Zapp is based on implementing the `ZPAnalyticsProviderProtocol`.
 This protocol goes through all of the functions for creating a new provider, initializing it and dispatching events.

-For simplicity and uniformaty reasons - it is advised to inherit `ZPAnalyticsProvider` as it implements a lot of the overhead functions such as tracking events with completions, blacklisted events handling, presenting toasts in debug mode for the users etc.
+For simplicity and uniformaty reasons - it is advised to inherit `ZPAnalyticsProvider`, as it implements a lot of the overhead functions such as tracking events with completions, blacklisted events handling, presenting toasts in debug mode for the users, etc.

 In order to see a basic implementation of an analytics plugin, we suggest reviewing the [Analytics Plugin Sample Project](https://github.com/applicaster/zapp-plugins-examples/tree/master/AnalyticsPlugin/iOS) as it's a good starting point for implementing an analytics plugin.

-This guide will go through the basic terms and functions that need to be implemented in order to create a analytics.
+This guide will go through the basic terms and functions that need to be implemented in order to create an analytics plugin.

 For more info about Initial iOS Plugin Setup, [Click Here](/dev-env/iOS.md)